AlexxIT/SonoffLAN/README.md

 ## Sonoff RF Bridge 433

+Component will create only one entity per RF Bridge - `remote.sonoff_1000abcdefg`.
+Entity RF Buttons or RF Sensors are not created!

+You can receive signals from RF Buttons and RF Sensors through an event `sonoff.remote`.
+And send signals using the service `remote.send_command`.

-Although the component supports training, it is recommended to train buttons through the eWeLink application.
+Although the component supports training, it is recommended to train RF Buttons through the eWeLink application.

-The component can both send RF signals and receive them, but only previously trained.

 When a command is received, the event `sonoff.remote` is generated with a button number and response time (in UTC, sends the device).

 `command` - number of the button in the eWeLink application.

+Example for receive RF signal via [Automation](https://www.home-assistant.io/integrations/automation/):

 ```yaml
 automation: